-3.4 Ensure IIS HTTP detailed errors are hidden from displaying remotely (Scored)
+3.4 (L1) Ensure IIS HTTP detailed errors are hidden from displaying remotely (Manual)

 A Web site's error pages are often set to show detailed error information for troubleshooting purposes during testing or initial deployment.
 To prevent unauthorized users from viewing this privileged information, detailed error pages must not be seen by remote users.
 This setting can be modified in the errorMode attribute setting for a Web site's error pages.
-By default, the errorMode attribute is set in the Web.config file for the Web site or application and is located in the httpErrors element of the system.webServer section.
+By default, the errorMode attribute is set in the Web.config file for the Web site or application and is located in the <https://webServersection.

 It is recommended that custom errors be prevented from displaying remotely.